NPSINGH/LWC-Combobox/README.md

 1. **Native SLDS Support** - The component is written by using native Lightning design system styling, Thus the component will be rendered with the exact styling as described in the Combobox blueprint of SLDS,(https://www.lightningdesignsystem.com/components/combobox/)
 2. **Multiselect Options Support** - The native LWC Combobox only provides supports to the single selection, but this component extend that capbility and provide multiple selection with the native user experience of Combobox.
 3. **Auto-Search/Filter Options Support** - When dealing with large amount of data/options, it is essential to provide a intutive user experience where user can search and narrow-down the options and then select it in a quick fashion.
 This component provides that capability where you can enable the search the options and then select it.
 This capbility can be opt for Single/Multi selection of options.
+4. **Search capability with lazy-loading of Options** - The component supports real time search capability through `lazy-search` attribute, that allows searching of options directly through an API or Async opeartion.
+Combobox compoent will provide the searched query through `search` event where calling system/component can define the search capability for that keyword and provide the search result through `processSearchResult` method.
-4. **Keyboard interface support for option selection/navigation** - The component supports native keyboard navigation and hanlder as per the Native LWC Combobox component(https://developer.salesforce.com/docs/component-library/bundle/lightning-combobox/example), This kind of user interface helps with the users who wants to use the Keyboard for selection and navigation of the options.
+5. **Keyboard interface support for option selection/navigation** - The component supports native keyboard navigation and hanlder as per the Native LWC Combobox component(https://developer.salesforce.com/docs/component-library/bundle/lightning-combobox/example), This kind of user interface helps with the users who wants to use the Keyboard for selection and navigation of the options.
-5. **Native naming conventions** - The component is written by utilizing all the native base combobox attributes (https://developer.salesforce.com/docs/component-library/bundle/lightning-combobox/specification), methods and events, which helps any developer to easily integrate the component with their existing combobox code.
+6. **Native naming conventions** - The component is written by utilizing all the native base combobox attributes (https://developer.salesforce.com/docs/component-library/bundle/lightning-combobox/specification), methods and events, which helps any developer to easily integrate the component with their existing combobox code.

 ## Demo
 1. Single Select without Search